 - teachers and students in college prep classes and private schools

-Natalie Reid wrote Getting Published in International Journals to demystify the process of writing academic English and to help her students and clients reach their publication goals.
+Natalie Reid originally wrote Getting Published in International Journals to demystify the process of writing academic English and to help her students and clients reach their publication goals.
 Many have had their papers published in the most prestigious journals in their fields.
-Her hope is that this book will do the same for all of its readers.
+Natalie's belief is that this revised edition will do even more of the same for all of its readers.